dalbay/Angular-Forms/README.md

   }
 ```

-To be able to send this data to a server, we need to make use of a **service**.
+To be able to send this data to a server, we need to make use of a **Service** - `EntrollmentService`.
 Create a new enrolment-service using the CLI.
 Navigate inside the project folder and run this command in the terminal - `$ ng g s enrollment`.
-This will add `CREATE src/app/enrollment.service.ts (139 bytes)`.
+This will add `CREATE src/app/enrollment.service.ts (139 bytes)`files to the application.

-- import into this service - `import { HttpClient } from '@angular/common/http';` and inject it in the constructor
+- import into this service - `import { HttpClient } from '@angular/common/http';` and inject it in the constructor:
   ```TypeScript
     export class EnrollmentService {
     constructor(private _http: HttpClient) {}
   }
   ```
-- include the module in - _app.module.ts_. import the module - `import { HttpClientModule } from "@angular/common/http";`; add it to the imports array -
+- include the **module** in - _app.module.ts_ - `import { HttpClientModule } from "@angular/common/http";`; and add it to the imports array -
   ```TypeScript
     @NgModule({
     declarations: [AppComponent],